 Elsa didn't think, she just acted.

 "Elsa?" her sister's voice was soft, surprised, and Elsa stood up straighter, attempting to look less unraveled.
-She received horrified looks from everyone in the room as she marched down towards the alter, her face expressionless.
+She received horrified looks from everyone in the room as she marched down toward the altar, her face expressionless.
 Inside, the storm swirled in her heart.

-"Anna…" she was standing at the bottom of the steps, and for once she had to look up to meet her sister's wide, doe eyes.
+"Anna…" she was standing at the bottom of the steps, and for once she had to look up to meet her sister's wide, sapphire eyes.

 "What are you doing?"
 Kristoff questioned, but Elsa didn't avert her eyes from Anna's face.
 She held her gaze, unwavering.